Second Sudanese Civil War: Notable literary works

 In the late 1980s, the Second Sudanese Civil War uprooted around 20,000 South Sudanese boys.
 They walked thousands of miles through Ethiopia to the Kakuma refugee camp in Kenya.
 Some estimates claim that nearly half of the refugees died along the way due to starvation, dehydration and disease.
 Once in Kenya, the South Sudanese refugees were accepted into various foreign countries, roughly 4,000 of whom came to the United States.
 These 4,000 young men pursued higher education and eventually became scholars and authors in their own rights.
-In 2004, James Disco and Susan Clark created the graphic novel “Echoes of the Lost Boys”, which tells the story of four South Sudanese young men as they integrate into American society.
+In 2004, James Disco and Susan Clark created the graphic novel "Echoes of the Lost Boys of Sudan", which tells the story of four South Sudanese young men as they integrate into American society.

-In 2006, Dave Eggers published “What is the What”, a fictional autobiography written from the perspective of Valentino Achak Deng.
-Valentino Achak Deng is a fictionalized South Sudanese refugee that came to the United States under the Lost Boys of Sudan Program.
+In 2006, Dave Eggers published What Is the What, a fictional autobiography written from the perspective of Valentino Achak Deng.
+Valentino Achak Deng is a fictionalized South Sudanese refugee that came to the United States under the Lost Boys of Sudan programs.
 The book was a finalist for National Book of the Year.

 These works highlight the continued struggles of people affected by the Second Sudanese Civil War as they attempt to integrate themselves in foreign societies.
 The main characters in both works struggled against racism, poverty and trauma as they attempted to construct new lives in the United States.

+Emmanuel Jal's autobiography War Child: A Child Soldier's Story revolves around Jal's experience as a child soldier during the civil war.
+It also reveals the internal conflicts of the SPLA that are overlooked.